Al-Shorta SC: Managers

-In 1958, Montakhab Al-Shorta hired their first foreign manager in Palestinian coach Dennis Nasrawi.
-Since 1974, Al-Shorta have been coached by eight foreign managers from six countries.
+In 1958, the Al-Shorta Select XI appointed their first foreign manager in Palestinian coach Dennis Nasrawi.
+Since 1974, Al-Shorta have been coached by ten foreign managers from seven countries.
 The first of these was Yugoslavian coach Rajko Menista who took charge of Al-Shorta from 1982 to 1983.

-Since 2013, Al-Shorta have appointed two Brazilian managers (Lorival Santos and Marcos Paquetá), two Egyptian managers (Mohamed Youssef and Moamen Soliman), one Jordanian manager (Haitham Al-Shaboul, caretaker), one Montenegrin manager (Nebojša Jovović) and one Serbian manager (Aleksandar Ilić).
+Since 2013, Al-Shorta have hired two Brazilian managers (Lorival Santos and Marcos Paquetá), three Egyptian managers (Mohamed Youssef, Moamen Soliman and Mohamed Azima), one Jordanian manager (Haitham Al-Shaboul as caretaker), one Montenegrin manager (Nebojša Jovović), one Serbian manager (Aleksandar Ilić) and one Tunisian manager (Chiheb Ellili).
 The rest of the club's managers throughout history have been of Iraqi nationality.

 Notable managers

 The following managers won at least one major trophy when in charge of the team: